US airline temporarily suspends flights to Haiti's capital after UN helicopter hit by gunfire

 The U.N.
 Humanitarian Air Service helicopter, which was carrying three crew members and 15 passengers, landed safely, according to the World Food Program.

+“There’s a lot that needs to be done to give hope,” Leslie Voltaire, president of Haiti's transitional presidential council, said at a press conference on Friday.
+“I am not satisfied.
+Right now there are no results.
+We should do more to improve people's lives.”

-U.S. and Haitian officials have said the Kenyan mission lacks personnel and funding and have requested that it be replaced by a U.N. peacekeeping mission.
+U.S. and Haitian officials including Voltaire have said the Kenyan mission lacks personnel and funding and have requested that it be replaced by a U.N. peacekeeping mission.

-Earlier this year, coordinated gang attacks forced officials to close Haiti’s main international airport for nearly three months.
+Earlier this year, coordinated gang attacks forced the government to close Haiti’s main international airport for nearly three months.

 Follow AP’s coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america